Vovan999222/ebany_video_bot/README.md

 This Telegram bot is designed to easily download media files via links from popular social networks.

-The bot automatically downloads videos in the best available quality, adapts them for Telegram's native player, and can also extract audio tracks.
+The bot automatically downloads videos in the best available quality, adapts them for Telegram's native player, extracts audio tracks, and seamlessly handles TikTok photo.

 ## Features

 * **Multi-platform**:
     * Supports links from **YouTube** (including Shorts), **TikTok**, **Instagram** (Reels/Posts), and **SoundCloud**.
     * Offers a choice: download as **Video** or **Audio**.
 (For SoundCloud, you can also download the **Cover Art**).
+* **Smart TikTok Integration**:
+    * **Auto-detection**: Automatically detects if a TikTok link is a standard video or a Photo.
+    * **Photo Carousels**: Download TikTok photos as a native Telegram Album (compressed for quick viewing) or as uncompressed Document files (original quality).
+    * Bypasses captchas and extracts watermark-free media and original MP3 audio via the TikWM API.
 * **Video Processing**:
     * Forced conversion and codec selection to **H.264 (MP4)** for seamless playback directly in the Telegram chat.
     * Supports video streaming (users can start watching before the file is fully downloaded to the cache).
     * Original quality preserved: videos are sent as uncompressed documents to avoid Telegram's built-in compression.
 * **Audio & Metadata Extraction**:
     * Converts audio tracks to **MP3** format (320kbps).
-    * Automatically embeds high-quality cover art directly into downloaded MP3 files.
+    * Automatically embeds high-quality cover art directly into downloaded MP3 files using `yt-dlp` postprocessors.
-    * Extracts original track covers (thumbnails) and sends them as uncompressed files with dynamic, safe filenames.
 * **Logging**:
     * Maintains detailed logs with daily rotation in the `logs/` directory.
 * **Asynchronous**:
-    * Downloading files does not block the bot's operation for other users, thanks to `asyncio.to_thread`.
+    * Downloading files does not block the bot's operation for other users, thanks to `asyncio.to_thread` and `aiohttp`.

 ## Requirements